vipintom/YTmigrateWL/README.md

 Next, the interactive Node.js script (`migrate-videos`) runs.
 It will guide you through the following prompts:

-1. **Create a New Playlist:** It will use the generated CSV file to create a new, private playlist on your YouTube account named `WL_YYYY-MM-DD`.
+1. **Paste Your YouTube Cookie:** The script will then ask you to paste a cookie string.
+This is required for authentication to your account.
-2. **Paste Your YouTube Cookie:** The script will then ask you to paste a cookie string.
-This is required for authentication to clear your playlist.
+2. **Create a New Playlist:** It will use the generated CSV file to create a new, private playlist on your YouTube account named `WL_YYYY-MM-DD`.
 3. **Confirm Clearing 'Watch Later':** Finally, it will ask for explicit confirmation (`y/n`) before it begins clearing your "Watch Later" playlist. **This action is irreversible.**

 ---